-For the Group, financial instruments include, where appropriate, convertible bonds valuated at fair value through profit and loss because they contain an embedded derivative according to IAS 39, or a debt swapped with the lending bank.
-These examples of derivatives under IAS 39 are not considered as derivative instruments in the operational management of the Group.
+For the Group, financial instruments include convertible bonds valuated at fair value through profit and loss because they contain an embedded derivative according to IAS 39, or a debt swapped at the lending bank.
+Where appropriate, can also include selling of derivatives (call options) on underlying shares held by the Group.